ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note

-This is a small update to comply with the newest version of ggplot2.
+This is an update which adds a new example dataset.

 ## Test Environments